Get Involved

 Making a donation is easy and secure.
 Simply click the button below to get started.

-For alternative giving options mentioned above, please contact Pathways’ Executive Director for more information at tthomas@pathwaysyc.org.
+For alternative giving options such as Donor Advised Funds, Stocks, and IRAs, please contact Pathways’ Executive Director for more information at tthomas@pathwaysyc.org.

 Volunteering at Pathways is a rewarding way to give back.
 Whether you have a few hours or can commit regularly, your time makes a life-changing difference.